ivadomed/ivadomed/docs/source/tutorials/one_class_segmentation_2d_unet.rst

 The test image segmentations are stored in ``<log_directory>/pred_masks/`` and have the same name as the input image with the suffix ``_pred``.
 To visualize the segmentation of a given subject, you can use any Nifti image viewer.
-For `FSLeyes <https://users.fmrib.ox.ac.uk/~paulmc/fsleyes/userdoc/latest/>`_ user, this command will open the input image with the overlaid prediction (segmentation):
+For `FSLeyes <https://users.fmrib.ox.ac.uk/~paulmc/fsleyes/userdoc/latest/>`_ users, this command will open the input image with the overlaid prediction (segmentation):

 .. code-block:: bash